As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 For anyone who faces real wind — city commuters, coastal travelers, anyone who’s had a cheap umbrella flip inside out — the Repel is the only logical choice.

-Waterproofing — Repel Wins
+Waterproofing — Repel Wins, NeverWet Totes Is Close

-Size and Portability — Tie
+Size and Portability — Totes Has the Edge for Smallest

 Color and Style — Totes Wins